 Bioethics Briefs: Doping in Sports

-Thomas H. Murray, president of The Hastings Center, argues that, while the task is difficult, sports need to draw a line between accepted performance enhancing technologies and forms of doping that should be banned.
+Thomas H. Murray, President Emeritus of The Hastings Center, argues that, while the task is difficult, sports need to draw a line between accepted performance enhancing technologies and forms of doping that should be banned.

 American Association for the Advancement of Science, Good, Better, Best: The Human Quest for Enhancement